 Answer: Living, Breathing, Unique People.

-Your target audience is made up of customers with distinct questions and needs, so break that bigger group into smaller customer personas.
+Your target audience is made up of people with distinct questions and needs, so break that bigger group into smaller customer profiles.
 Segmenting your audience can help you find different topics to cover in your content.

 3. Audit Existing Content